wvenialbo/CVIP-Operator/README.md

 ### Observation

-You my find that I aliased the OpenCV matrix class `cv::Mat` as `cvip::matrix` in `config/basic_types.hpp` and imported `cv::swap` into the `::cvip` namespace in `config/basic_types.hpp`.
+You may find that I aliased the OpenCV matrix class `cv::Mat` as `cvip::matrix` in `config/basic_types.hpp` and imported `cv::swap` into the `::cvip` namespace in `config/basic_imports.hpp`.
 That's because I use to map this toolset to other matrix libraries.
 That is, the source code in this library is OpenCV agnostic, you can map to any other matrix library just replacing the above aliases.
 Even more, you can replace the matrix type alias with any other type for which you